 Why did Amazon set up as a third-party seller?

 By setting up Amazon’s Global Store, Amazon can now take an offering in a single country and make it available in every country.
 It’s a brilliant move by Amazon to leverage its catalog in established regions to quickly grow its offering in less established regions.

 Very large and growing quickly, here are some stats:

-To put those numbers in perspective: a typical Walmart store offers about 120,000 Unique items.
-Walmart would need 40 Stores, all with unique items, to offer the massive selection Amazon’s Global Store added to Amazon UK.
+To put those numbers in perspective: a typical Walmart store offers about 120,000 unique items.
+Walmart would need 40 stores, all with unique items, to offer the massive selection on Amazon’s Global Store added to Amazon UK.